Ingentive-Limited/AILearningPath/Demo/backend/README.md

 ## License

-This project is part of the KiloCode demo and is intended for educational purposes.
+This project is part of the Ingentive AI demo and is intended for educational purposes.